 Freakshakes at Black Tap

-New Yorkers have been going wild for these crazy milkshakes served across Black Tap’s four restaurants. $15 will get you a monster of shake with one of the top sellers being the ‘Sweet N’ Salty Peanut Butter Shake’.
+New Yorkers have been going wild for these crazy milkshakes served across Black Tap’s three restaurants. $15 will get you a monster of shake with one of the top sellers being the ‘Sweet N’ Salty Peanut Butter Shake’.

 It features a chocolate frosted rim with chocolate gems & PB cups topped with a sugar daddy, pretzel rods, chocolate covered pretzel, whipped cream & chocolate drizzle!

 It might also give you a heart attack, but hopefully not if you take it slow!